One Cool Cat: Background

 One Cool Cat was a bay horse bred in Kentucky by Winstar Farm.
 He was sired by Storm Cat out of the Mr. Prospector mare, Tacha.
 At the 2002 Keeneland Sales he was purchased by Demi O'Byrne for $3.1-million on behalf of John Magnier's Coolmore organization.
 During his racing career he was owned by Sue Magnier and Michael Tabor and was trained at Ballydoyle by Aidan O'Brien.

 Racing career

 2003: two-year-old season

 One Cool Cat lost on his debut start, finishing 4th in a maiden race at the Curragh.
 He was soon on the winning trail with a victory in a maiden race at York Racecourse six weeks later.
-The Anglesey Stakes was his next race, and was the second in a string of four consecutive wins, following up in the Phoenix Stakes and National Stakes.
-Aidan O'Brien had been so impressed with his work at home and also on the racetrack, that he joked once, "I think I'll move him in beside me and knock a door in the bedroom to put him up for the winter!"
+The Anglesey Stakes was his next race and was the second in a string of four consecutive wins, following up in the Phoenix Stakes and National Stakes.
+Aidan O'Brien had been so impressed with his work at home and also on the racetrack that he joked, "I think I'll move him in beside me and knock a door in the bedroom to put him up for the winter!"

-For his performance in the 2003 racing season One Cool Cat was named Cartier Champion Two-year-old Colt.
+For his performances in the 2003 racing season, One Cool Cat was named Cartier Champion Two-year-old Colt.